 A couple of Fridays ago while I was working at the GRAMMYs rehearsals my cell phone suddenly began buzzing away with multiple text messages coming in.
 When I got a moment to take a look, it was Mr. Misadventures excitedly letting me know that we had gotten permits for the Wave.

-In fact, our favorite guide and all-around good guy, William of Dreamland Safari Tours had won the lottery…that is to say, the wave lottery!
-I wrote a little about the lottery process for getting one of the twenty daily spots for the Wave when we tried it out during our Southwest roadtrip last May, but William has written a much better explanation if you are interested in going.
+In fact, our favorite guide and an all-around good guy, William of Dreamland Safari Tours had won the lottery…that is to say, the wave lottery!
+I wrote a little about the lottery process for getting one of the twenty daily spots for the Wave when we tried it out during our Southwest road trip last May, but William has written a much better explanation if you are interested in going.

 The rest of the text messages were to say “I'm checking flights!”
 Twelve hours after arriving back from LA, we were headed to Las Vegas where we grabbed a rental car and drove back to Kanab, Utah.
 I did say I would have never imagined visiting Kanab twice in the same year when we headed there last December for our White Pocket over-night camping trip, but here I was heading there for the third time in less than one year!

-We arrived in town just in time to have a late dinner with the most awesomest of Wave Tour Guides for North Coyote Butte and his girlfriend at the Rocking V Cafe where we had the best meal we ever had in Kanab!
+We arrived in town just in time to have a late dinner with the most awesome of Wave Tour Guides for North Coyote Butte and his girlfriend at the Rocking V Cafe where we had the best meal we ever had in Kanab!

 It was snowing, and after a good local beer and a great meal we tucked in because it would be an early start the next day.
 I am not one for extreme weather conditions, nor am I one for extreme sports, so I decided fairly quickly on the way home from LA, that I would not be doing the hike.
-My role was that of driver and moral support, as well as ace reporter!
+My role was that of the driver and moral support, as well as an ace reporter!

 It was a decision that turned out to be a very wise one indeed.
-The hike in and out of the area in Southern Arizona’s North Coyote Butte where the Wave is located is normally 6-miles round trip.
+The hike in and out of the area in Southern Arizona's North Coyote Butte where the Wave is located is normally a 6-mile round trip.
 With the snow, it turned out to be out 10 or 12-miles (they said even up to 20, but that begins to sound like a fishing tale!) because Mr. Misadventures and William had to go around in spots as the trail or rocks were too slick.
 The temperature and wind conditions were quite cold too.

 While Mr. Misadventures was fighting the conditions outside, I was nice and warm in the hotel working on posts for this blog!
 Seven hours later the misters returned.
-We had just enough time for him to take a hot shower, repack his camera gear and hit the road back to Vegas for our flight home.
+We had just enough time for him to take a hot shower, repack his camera gear, and hit the road back to Vegas for our flight home.
 The timing was tight but we made it.